brachi-wernick/kafka-stream-skeleton/README.md

 ### Run Stream from IDE

-Before starting, make sure you stop kafka stream docker image: `docker stop kafka-stream`
+Before starting, make sure you stop **kafka-stream** docker container: `docker-compose stop stream`

-You have to go kafka-stream module, and run Application.class.
+In **kafka-stream** module, run the Application class.

-This class expect to get 4 environment variable:
+This class expect 4 environment variable:

 1. APPLICATION_ID
 2. INPUT_TOPIC
 3. OUTPUT_TOPIC
 4. KAFKA_URL

-docker-compose send values for this properties, when running the application from IDE we need to set values for this environment variables.
+docker-compose sets these values when running the container using docker.
+However, when running the application from IDE we need to set the values of those environment variables.
-(intelij, open run configuration, and set this variable with the values in Environment Variable field)
+(For intelij, open run configuration, and set these variables in **Environment Variables** field)

 By default, (unless you change topic names and ports), set this values